-Copies of any environmental policies should you have them
+Copies of any environmental policies should you have them.

 In addition, note that the bid submission should provide sufficient information to allow assessment against the criteria outlined in Section 14.

 For information on how we handle personal data please see our Privacy Notice at http://jncc.defra.gov.uk/privacypolicy